zammad/zammad-admin-documentation/manage/slas/how-do-they-work.rst

 .. tip::

    Communication type articles are not enough for your SLA?
-   You can also configure Zammad to allow **public** notes as fullfilments for SLA requirements, `our console documentation`_ tells you how.
+   You can also configure Zammad to allow **public** notes as fulfillment for SLA requirements, `our console documentation`_ tells you how.

 .. _our console documentation: